Workflows explain common uses of Warpwire. If you have an idea for another or a way Warpwire can be improved, please let us know.

 Navigate to a page with a Warpwire video embedded, and see that members of the new course, have permission to watch the old course videos.

 If you teach a course more than two times, you'll always navigate back to the original instance and share that Media Library with each new duplicate course group.
-In this example, it means we'd always go back to the 2016 Astronomy course (2016.SP.AS.302) and share it with each new duplicate course as we made them over the years.
+In this example, it means we'd always go back to the Food Photography - Spring 2020 and share it with each new duplicate course as we made them over the years.